-Many hundreds of people are supported with employment by Dimensions as a normal part of their support plans.
+Many hundreds of people – like Stuart and David – are supported with employment by Dimensions as a normal part of their support plans.
 More people are employed through innovative collaborations with private companies, such as our Inspired partnership.

-Through our dedicated supported employment service, which follows the British Association of Supported Employment’s best practice approach, we support other individuals into employment who do not necessarily meet traditional criteria for ‘job readiness’ or ‘employability’.
+Through our dedicated supported employment service, which follows the British Association of Supported Employment’s best practice approach, we support people into employment who do not necessarily meet traditional criteria for ‘job readiness’ or ‘employability’.